 Frequently, the herding behavior turns its focus to cars and buses.
 You will know when your dog is herding a vehicle, his head will drop down low and he will stare down the car as it passes.

 You need to break this behavior.
 Herding cars involves running out in front of the vehicle to round up the object.
 When you see a vehicle coming watch your dog, if the head drops, correct him with the lead and say, "No!"

 You will need to repeat this until he desensitizes to vehicles.
-This usually takes 2-3 weeks to accomplish, once the herding drive kicks in.
+This usually takes two to three weeks to accomplish, once the herding drive kicks in.

 As mentioned earlier, border collies are motion sensitive and control freaks.
 Dog parks excite their herding drive, and misplaced herding behavior can quickly turn into a fight.
 Be sure to have a solid recall and strong voice control of your dog before attending a dog park with him or her.

 Because of their propensity for obsessive compulsive disorders, border collies can become fixated on moving lights.
 One of my dogs used to go to the office, and the staff thought it was funny to race her up and down the hall chasing the laser beam.

 She would spend hours afterwards wondering the halls with her head darting from side to side looking for the red point of light.
 Laser pointers can be unhealthy for BCs.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 CC on October 03, 2018: